opf/openproject/docs/user-guide/notifications/README.md

 ---
 sidebar_navigation:
-  title: In-app Notifications
+  title: Notifications
-  priority: 990
+  priority: 590
-description: Notifications
+description: In-app notifications in OpenProject
 robots: index, follow
 keywords: notifications
 ---
-# In-App Notifications
+# In-app notifications

 This section will introduce in-app notifications and explain how to work with them.

-## Overview of In-App Notifications in OpenProject
+## Overview of in-app notifications in OpenProject

 In-app notifications are a tool to get notified about requests, changes and new assignments in OpenProject.
 The notifications can work as an alternative to email notification, or be used in parallel.
 This feature is enabled by default.

-## Accessing In-App Notifications
+## Accessing in-app notifications

 Whenever you are getting in-app notification, a red elliptical with the number of notifications is displayed on the bell symbol on the upper right side of the OpenProject screen between the module button and the help button.
-(Please note, if there are more than 99 notifications, the elliptical will simply be red without a number in it )
+(Please note, if there are more than 99 notifications, the elliptical will simply be red without a number in it).

 ![notifications](IaN-1.PNG)